rwarnking/gmtk-gamejam/docs/CONTRIBUTING.md

 #### Before Submitting A Bug Report
 Make sure to search for [issues](https://github.com/rwarnking/image-sorter/issues). that already mention this problem.
-If you find any, take a look if you can provide aditional information that is not mentioned already.
+If you find any, take a look if you can provide additional information that is not mentioned already.

 #### How Do I Submit A (Good) Bug Report?
 If you're unable to find an open issue addressing the problem,